Crunchy crickets going mainstream in Australia?

 She also sells bugs ground up into chocolate-coated cookies, frozen bugs and roasted bugs, so they can be mailed to customers.

-A trial pack retails for A$20.
+A trial pack retails for A$20 (12.60 pounds).
 The bugs can be bought by the 100 grams or in kilogram lots.

 "You would use them like you would use meat really," said Blackburn, adding that mealworms have a nutty mild flavour and are a little bit more crunchy than crickets.